microsoft/presidio-genproto/docs/proto.md

 <a name="types.OcrRequest"/>

 ### OcrRequest
-AnonymizeRequest represents the request to the anonymize service via GRPC
+OcrRequest represents the request to the anonymize service via GRPC

 | Field | Type | Label | Description |